Justkelsy/dsc-phase-1-project/README.md

 AVIATION ANALYSIS

 Overview
 It's important for a business to know how to fly both commercial and private aircraft as it grows into the aviation sector.
 However, it's crucial to comprehend the safety dangers connected to various aircraft models before making any purchases.
-In order to help the organisation make data-driven decisions that reduce risk and improve operational safety, my job in this project is to analyse historical aviation accident data and identify the safest aircraft.
+In order to help the organization make data-driven decisions that reduce risk and improve operational safety, my job in this project is to analyze historical aviation accident data and identify the safest aircraft.

 Objective

-By evaluating the safety performance of different aircraft models and utilising historical data from the National Transportation Safety Board (NTSB) aviation accident database, this aviation safety study seeks to inform a company's aircraft purchase decisions.
-The investigation will explore critical factors influencing aircraft safety, with an emphasis on risk minimisation and operational safety enhancement for both commercial and private aviation
+By evaluating the safety performance of different aircraft models and utilizing historical data from the National Transportation Safety Board (NTSB) aviation accident database, this aviation safety study seeks to inform a company's aircraft purchase decisions.
+The investigation will explore critical factors influencing aircraft safety, with an emphasis on risk minimization and operational safety enhancement for both commercial and private aviation

 Business Understanding